 The Chinese program in GW’s Department of East Asian Languages and Literatures provides comprehensive study of Chinese language and culture to prepare students for careers in academics, business, government and more.
 We offer a Bachelor of Arts, a minor and a Master of Arts in Chinese Language and Culture.
 Drawing lessons from literature, art and film, our faculty equip students with oral and written proficiency in Chinese and an understanding of Chinese history and culture.
 Our students are actively engaged in research projects on topics ranging from classical literature to historical linguistics.
 Language courses cover both contemporary vernacular Mandarin Chinese and the classical literary language.

-You may be interested in this promo video about the Chinese program, or these Chinese language study tips from our faculty member Matt Coss here.
+You may be interested in this promo video about the Chinese program, or these Chinese language study tips from Matt Coss here.
 We also regularly organize academic events, which can be found here.
 For updates from our graduates, please visit this page.

 Why Study Chinese?